 Camp Prep #2: Food

-Move over “four questions,” did you know that CYJ Texas has the largest kosher kitchen in the Southwest?
-Our state-of-the-art facility is supervised by Chef Johnathen and his professional staff and includes three hot buffet lines (“how many?!”
-THREE!) and two separate kosher kitchens.
+Did you know that CYJ Texas has the largest kosher kitchen in the Southwest?
+Our state-of-the-art facility includes three hot buffet lines (“how many?!”
+THREE!), two separate kosher kitchens and is supervised by Chef Johnathen and his professional staff.
 Chef Johnathen’s team works on-site year-round and has experience serving all types of groups with all types of needs.

 Wake up and smell the pancakes!

 The Chadar Ochel, or dining room, is a place we take as seriously as any other part of the summer camp experience.
 Our campers are super active, and we appreciate the importance of keeping them healthy with a variety of both nutritious AND kid-friendly options.
 (Don’t worry, kids, no brussel sprout wraps).
 Rest assured, we are thrilled to provide one of the best culinary offerings of any Jewish camp in America.